p3t3r5/chrome-diablo-trade-watcher/README.md

 Advanced Search & Filters: Find exactly what you’re looking for with customizable search options.
 Market Trends: Analyze price fluctuations and patterns to stay informed.
 Wishlist Alerts: Get notified when items from your wishlist become available.
-Streamline your Diablo.Trade trading experience and gain a competitive edge with our app.
+Streamline your diablo.trade trading experience and gain a competitive edge with our app.
 Start monitoring smarter today!

 ## PRIVACY POLICY